nhsconnect/FHIR-ReasonableAdjustments-API/pages/design/design_usecases_RemoveImpairment.md

 ## 1 Remove Impairment ##

+This scenario illustrates removal of an Impairment from a Patient's RARecord.

 Although unlikely, Update Contention is possible.
-This scenario illustrates the case where Practitioners A and B try to remove a resource 'at the same time'.
+This scenario also illustrates the case where Practitioners A and B try to remove a resource 'at the same time'.
 'Optimistic locking' is used, so A, who writes first 'wins'.
 #### Pre ####
 * Practitioner A reads Patient's RARecord
 * Practitioner B reads Patient's RARecord